Two possible scenarios for you landing here:

 Either way, if you are here to get the most out of Twitter auto follow, this post is definitely for you!

 Following other accounts isn’t just the most effective way to get Twitter followers, it’s also the most thrifty strategy to market your product on Twitter.

 Yep, FOUR THOUSAND %.
 If you are buying or considering buying, Twitter ads, you’ll leave money on the table (don’t even mention buying Twitter followers, it’s a waste of time and money).

-In the following post, we’ll cover everything you need to know about Twitter auto follow strategy.
+In this post, we’ll cover everything you need to know about Twitter auto follow strategy.

 Want to skip right into the important part?
 Use the menu below 👇